jasseT/jasseT.github.io/README.md

 # Portfolio
+Old school static site just for the fun of it.
+HTML, CSS and a tiny bit of JS with no frills.
-Went for an old school static html / css with no frills, Vim being the editor of choice.
+Vim is the editor of choice.
 Mostly done with AI, obviously.